CurveDocs/curve-docs/docs/integration/address-provider.md

 <h1>Address Provider</h1>

-The `CurveAddressProvider` serves as the **entry point contract for Curve's various registries** and is deployed on all chains where Curve is operational.
+The `AddressProvider` serves as the **entry point contract for Curve's various registries** and is deployed on all chains where Curve is operational.
 The contract holds the most important contract addresses.

-!!!deploy "Contract Source & Deployment"
+!!!github "GitHub"
-    Source code is avaliable on [:material-github: GitHub](https://github.com/curvefi/metaregistry/blob/main/contracts/AddressProviderNG.vy).
+    Source code for `AddressProvider.vy` can be found on [:material-github: GitHub](https://github.com/curvefi/metaregistry/blob/main/contracts/AddressProviderNG.vy).

-    A list of all deployed `AddressProvider` can be found [here :material-arrow-up-right:](../references/deployed-contracts.md#address-provider).
+    A list of all deployed `AddressProvider` can be found [here](../references/deployed-contracts.md#address-provider).

 !!!warning "Contract Upgradability"